-Jarrett Hardwick joined the Oral Roberts staff in August 2016 and serves as the primary media contact for men’s and women’s soccer, women's basketball and men’s and women’s tennis.
+Jarrett Hardwick was named Director of Athletic Communications in June 2019 after joining the Oral Roberts staff in August 2016 as Assistant Director.
+Hardwick serves as the primary media contact for men’s soccer, women’s basketball, men's and women's golf and men’s and women’s tennis.
 Prior to joining the Golden Eagles, Hardwick served as Director of Communications at Will Rogers United Methodist Church in Tulsa where he was responsible for all communication platforms as well as coordinated audio-visual operations for weekly worship services.

 As an undergraduate, Hardwick spent one year as a student assistant with the athletic media relations department at Oklahoma State University.
 While at OSU, Hardwick worked media operations for all OSU’s 14 varsity sports.
 He was responsible for producing game notes, scheduling interviews and recording stats.
 He worked especially close with the women’s basketball program serving on the statcrew.
 He traveled with the Cowgirls to the 2015 Big 12 Championship in Dallas and the 2015 NCAA Tournament in Tallahassee, Florida.

 Hardwick has worked media operations for various Summit League, Big 12 Conference and NCAA events.
 He has worked media coordination for:

 2015, 2016 and 2018 NCAA Women’s Basketball Regionals in Oklahoma City, Dallas and Kansas City

 2015 and 2016 Big 12 Conference Baseball Championships in Tulsa and Oklahoma City

 2015 College Football Playoff Semifinal at the Goodyear Cotton Bowl Classic